pingwin02/prestashop/README.md

    scrapy crawl products
    ```

-5. Results will be saved in `scraper` directory.
+5. Results will be saved in `scraper_results` directory.

 ## AUTHORS: